openstack/skyline-console/docs/en/develop/3-10-FormItem-introduction.md

       ![upload](/docs/zh/develop/images/form/upload.png)

   - `add-select`
-    - 可以添加、删除条目的表单项
+    - Can added, delete an entry form item
-    - `minCount`，最小数量
+    - `minCount`, min entry count
-    - `maxCount`，最多数量
+    - `maxCount`, max entry count
-    - `itemComponent`，增加的每个条目使用的组件
+    - `itemComponent`, click this component to add each entry
-    - `defaultItemValue`，新增条目的默认值
+    - `defaultItemValue`, the default value of new entry
-    - `addText`，添加条目按钮右侧的文字
+    - `addText`, the text on the right side of add item button component
-    - `addTextTips`，如果`maxCount`存在，随着条目数量的变更，显示的文字
+    - `addTextTips`, if has `maxCount`, the text will update with count
-    - 以创建云主机设置数据盘`src/pages/compute/containers/Instance/actions/StepCreate/BaseStep/index.jsx`为例
+    - Take set data disk when create instance as an example `src/pages/compute/containers/Instance/actions/StepCreate/BaseStep/index.jsx` :
-      - 可以设置任意个数的数据盘
+      - can set unlimit number of data disk

       ```javascript
       {